-The Applmage format of is a new way of packaging Linux applications.
-Applmages are portable - they don't have to be .installed - and they run on pretty much any Linux distribution.
-Dependencies are included in the one Applmage file arch or uname -m
+The Applmage format \Box is a new way of packaging Linux applications.
+Applmages are portable - they don't have to be installed - and they run on pretty much any Linux distribution.
+Dependencies are included in the one Applmage file.

 Step 1 - Download